jlyons49/beluga-e2ee/README.md

 ## Usage

-Navigate to the source directory and call `python3 e2eqr.py`
+From any directory, call `beluga`.
+The relavant database will be stored at the location local to where the call was made.

 ## Documents